 - A physical examination by one of our spine doctors.

 - Assessment of your medical history.

-- Diagnostic testing like imaging and labs to get a clear picture of what is going on.
+- Testing like imaging and labs to get a clear picture of what is going on.

 Once we understand the issue you’re dealing with, it’s time to dive into treatments!
 We provide a wide array of both operative and non-operative services that we will tailor to your treatment needs.
 Non-operative treatments include physical therapy, epidural steroid injections, and medications.
 If it turns out that you need something more, our minimally-invasive spine surgery procedures can make all the difference.
 Several different procedures may help you, including cervical facet radiofrequency ablation, cervical epidural steroid injection, and trigger point injection.
 You can learn more about these procedures, and if the need for a procedure is confirmed, we will always ensure that you understand just what is going to be done.